 The majority of outdoor areas and tracks at Raven Street Reserve are shaded by mature trees or shade sails.

 A variety of seating options are dotted around the playground, in the picnic areas and even along the walking tracks, so there is always somewhere for tired legs to have a rest.

 - Game panels (Tic tac toe, I Spy, three in a row)

 - Accessible toilet facilities

-Downfall Creek is located at 815 Rode Rd, McDowall.
+Raven Street Reserve is located at 815 Rode Road, McDowall.